Canceling a Diamond Resorts Timeshare

 Diamond also gives back to its community.
 Its primary event is the annual Diamond Resorts Tournament of Champions, held jointly with the LPGA.
 Profits from the Tournament have allowed the company to give over $3.5 million to Florida hospitals.

 However, all this success came at a big price for the consumer.
 Diamond timeshare owners have claimed for years that the company lied to them about their maintenance fees and other program features.
-The company finally had to pay for it in 2016, when theysettled with the state of Arizona.
-It refunded the owners in question a total of $650,000, and allowed them all to get rid of their contracts.
+The company finally had to pay for it in 2016, when they settled with the state of Arizona.
+It refunded the owners in question a total of $650,000, and allowed them all to get rid of Diamond timeshare contracts.
 It also had to change the business practices that led to the issue.

 A Positive Answer to a Huge Timeshare Problem?

 Diamond Resorts has risen to this challenge by creating the “Diamond Clarity” program.
 This is notable because not all timeshare companies will admit that this is a problem at all.
 This new program aims to improve employee conduct during the sales process to stop misrepresentation.
 It is focused on “transparency and accountability.”Clearly, this programs was started to discourage customers from getting rid of their timeshares.
 Diamond Clarity will require that customers receive easy-to-understand information about:

 - The benefits and fees of each membership level

 - How to use points on travel and ownership fees

 - Policies about billing cycles and payment increases

 Customers will be given enough time to review their offer before signing.
 In addition, Diamond made a customer assistance channel to look into concerns “within 30 calendar days.”
 Timeshare owners can also use it to report resale scams (of which there are many).
 This hasn’t helped the avalanche of people searching for information about how to get out of a Diamond timeshare.